FireDragonGameStudio/FmvMaker/README.md

 ```

 ## Online video mapping configuration
 In case you're using videos provided by an online resource, it's necessary to set your **VideoSourceType** to *ONLINE* in your [FmvMaker configuration](#fmvMaker-configuration) and provide links to your video data.
 Platforms like Youtube are currently not supported by native Unity VideoPlayer component.
-We're trx to provide a workaround asap.
+We're trying to provide a workaround asap.
 To get the correct mapping, you'll have to create a OnlineVideoMapping configuration file.
 Please check the following sample of our CircleFmv:

 **FmvOnlineVideoMapping.json**
 ```javascript